| Constructive Irreverence. It could

 in the name of improving of anybody's fate paradoxically never really

-changed anything.
 Perhaps a way of truly and fully, non violently, of

 redirecting the reigning paradigm towards a distinct betterment would be